save-pinned-tabs/SavePinnedTabs/README.md

 # SavePinned

-A chrome extension to save and load groups of pinned tabs
+A browser extension to save and load groups of pinned tabs

 ## Features